kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

-# Post-RC.0 release tasks
+# Post release branch creation

 This document details the tasks that need to be executed after cutting an rc.0 (release candidate 0) for a Kubernetes release.
 These tasks ensure proper configuration for the new release branch and testing infrastructure.
-They must be executed after the nomock release stage is completed, and the release branch is created, as stated in the [release branch creation chapter](../role-handbooks/branch-manager.md#release-branch-creation) of the branch management handbook.
+They must be executed after the nomock release stage is completed, and the release branch is created, as stated in the [branch creation chapter](k8s-release-cut.md#next-release-branch-creation) of the release cut handbook.

 Alternatively you can do the work beforehead but you got to remember to put a `/hold` on all the PRs, they have to be lifted only once the nomock release phase is done and the branch is created.